Monishohms/lru-cache-java/README.md

 - Operating Systems
 - Distributed Systems

-hence, this Policies is used to implemented in real systems.
+hence, this Policies is implemented in real systems.

 ## Why HashMap and Doubly Linked List?